-This is a pack of two hand-printed Prussian Blue Cyanotype greetings cards of vintage patents that would be nice to frame.
+This is a set of three hand-printed Prussian Blue Cyanotype greetings cards of vintage patent illustrations that would be nice to frame.
 I print each of my cards by hand, using the photo-sensitive Cyanotype process and negatives from illustrations of 19th Century inventions.
 The illustrations are printed on water-colour paper and then fixed onto good quality white card.
 Blank inside, the cards are 15cm square and come with good quality white envelopes.

 FREE delivery to UK mainland postcodes by Royal Mail (2nd class).